 What is Palmer College of Chiropractic?

 Palmer College of Chiropractic is a private, non-profit institution of higher learning founded in 1897 in Davenport, Iowa, making it the founding college of the chiropractic profession.
-Palmer College offers a Doctor of Chiropractic (D.C.) degree, a Master of Science in Clinical Research degree, a Bachelor of Science in General Science degree and an Associate of Science in Chiropractic Technology degree.
+Palmer College offers a Doctor of Chiropractic (D.C.) degree, a Master of Science in Clinical Research degree, and a Bachelor of Science in General Science degree.

 Who founded Palmer College of Chiropractic?

 The College was founded in 1897 by Daniel David (D.D.)
 Palmer, who developed the science, art and philosophy of chiropractic and performed the first chiropractic adjustment in 1895 in Davenport, Iowa.

 Where are the Palmer campuses and what are they like?